-These books all have three to five star ratings on sites like Amazon and Goodreads and many of them are best-sellers and have great reviews from critics.
+These books all have great reviews on sites like Amazon and Goodreads and many of them are best-sellers and have great reviews from critics.

 I’ve also used many of these books in my research for this website so I can personally say they are some of the best on the topic.

 The following is a list of the best books about Robert E. Lee:

 (Disclaimer: This article contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.)